TedTimbrell/TedTimbrell.github.io/_posts/2024-09-02-can-mnist-resnet-read-my-handwriting.md

     return array
 {% endhighlight %}

 But wait, what the heck are those grey lines on the bottom?
-I thought I properly handled everything being a 64x64 square with a 3 pixel border...
+I thought I properly handled everything being a 64x64 square with a 3-pixel border...

   <div style="display: flex; justify-content: space-between; width: 100%;">
     <img src="/assets/images/mismatch1.png" style="width: 48%;" alt="A consistent three-pixel width border between the cells">
     <img src="/assets/images/mismatch2.png" style="width: 48%;" alt="A mixed four-pixel width horizontal border with a three-pixel width vertical border">
   </div>
 <p></p>
-Ugh damnit... somewhere along the way from Goodnotes, to its pdf export, to the import into Photoshop, the blurring is occurring somewhere and the lines on the grid are not a consistent width and height.
+Ugh, damn it... somewhere along the way from Goodnotes, to its pdf export, to the import into Photoshop, the blurring is occurring somewhere and the lines on the grid are not a consistent width and height.

 Screw it, I'm just going to directly write in Photoshop Express on my iPad.
-The writing and UI experience is a lot worse, there's constant screw-ups with mis-touches but at least I don't have to manually go in and edit the image, or actually find where this went wrong.
+The writing and UI experience is a lot worse, there are constant screw-ups with mis-touches but at least I don't have to manually go in and edit the image, or actually put in the effort to find where this went wrong.

 <div style="display:flex; justify-content:center">
   <img src="/assets/images/minstredo.png" style="max-width: 100%;height:100%;max-height:400px;vertical-align:middle" alt="A corrected list of my writing">